ben-vandelaar/Sprint_01/README.md

 # SPRINT_01

-Moved the repository back to incompass all of the first sprint.
+Moved the repository back to encompass all of the first sprint.

 #### HTML BASICS